cfengine/documentation/reference/promise-types/processes.markdown

 ```

-**Notes**:
-A logical combination of the process selection classifiers.
-The syntax
-is the same as that for class expressions.
-There should be no spaces in
-the expressions.

 #### rsize

+**Description**: Range of integers matching the resident memory size of a
+process, in kilobytes

 **Type**: irange [int,int]

 **Allowed input range**: `0,99999999999`

-**Description**: Range of integers matching the resident memory size of a
-process, in kilobytes

 **Example**: